Henri Richelet

 Henri Richelet (16 June 1944 – 18 March 2020) was a French painter.

-Biography
+Early life and education

-Born to primary school teachers in a small village close to Domrémy, the birthplace of Joan of Arc, Henri Richelet spent his childhood and adolescence in the neighbouring small town of Neufchâteau (Vosges).
-After his Baccalauréat, he first attended the École des Beaux-Arts in Nancy, then the École nationale supérieure des Beaux-Arts in Paris.
-In 1968, Richelet was awarded the First Grand Prix of the Casa de Velázquez, Madrid in the etching category.
+Born to primary school teachers in a small village close to Domrémy, the birthplace of Joan of Arc, Richelet spent his childhood and adolescence in the neighbouring small town of Neufchâteau (Vosges).
+After his baccalauréat, he first attended the École des Beaux-Art in Nancy, then the École nationale supérieure des Beaux-Arts (Beaux-Arts de Paris) in Paris.